 How to hide apps on the iPhone

-Let’s say, for whatever reason, you’re embarrassed you have some guitar-related apps on your iPhone.
-Maybe you’ve just started learning how to play the guitar, but you don’t want anyone to know about this, just in case it doesn’t go well and you decide to give up.
+Let’s say, for whatever reason, you’re embarrassed that you have some guitar-related apps on your iPhone.
+Maybe you’ve just started learning how to play the guitar, but you don’t want anyone to know about this in case it doesn’t go well and you decide to give up.

-Well, here’s how you hide these apps or any other app.
-You do it by creating a folder for them on your iPhone’s Home screen, and by pushing your ‘personal’ apps to the very last page of this folder.
+Well, here’s how you hide these apps (or any other app).
+You do it by creating a folder for them on your iPhone’s home screen and pushing your personal apps to this folder’s very last page.
 Here’s a step-by-step breakdown:

 Step 2: Drag the app you’d like to hide onto another app.
 Usually, this other app should be a fairly innocent one you’re not embarrassed by.
-Let go of the app, when it’s on top of the other app.
-This creates a new folder, which will automatically be named by your iPhone (according to the category of apps).
+Let go of the app when it’s on top of the other app.
+This creates a new folder, which will automatically be named by your iPhone (according to the apps).

 Step 3: If you want to hide another app, drag it into the newly created folder.
 Repeat until you’ve placed all the apps you want to hide in this folder.
-You might want to place a few other ‘dummy’ apps in the folder, just to fill out the first page.
+You might want to place a few other dummy apps in the folder to fill out the first page.

-Step 5: Lastly, you might want to rename the folder, so as to give it a more innocuous title.
-In the example above, we’ve given our folder the name “Dictionaries,” since we’ve added a couple of dictionaries to the folder and kept them on the first page.
-Note that any app on the first page of the folder will be visible from the Home screen, although they’ll obviously be smaller than usual.
+Step 5: Lastly, you might want to rename the folder to give it a more innocuous title.
+In the example above, we’ve given our folder the name “Dictionaries” since we’ve added a couple of dictionaries to the folder and kept them on the first page.
+Note that any app on the first page of the folder will be visible from the home screen, although they’ll be smaller than usual.

 That’s it.
-If at any point you don’t want to hide your apps anymore, you can drag them out of the folder and place them back on the Home screen (do this by entering Edit Home Screen mode).
+If you decide not to hide your apps anymore, you can drag them out of the folder and place them back on the home screen (do this by entering Edit Home Screen mode).
 You’ll be able to hide any app this way, native or third-party, making it a good option for getting those native apps out of the way.